anulaibar/cv/README.md

 ## Studies
 2003 to 2004 - Exchange studies at Essi, Nice, France

-2000 to 2003 - MSc Media technology at Linköping Uni, Norrköping
+2000 to 2003 - MSc Media technology at Linköping university, Norrköping

+1993 to 1996 - High school, Östersund

 ## Contact
 >Odelbergsvägen 36